Occupation: Facilitators & Experts

-Professor Annabelle Duncan is the Vice-Chancellor and Chief Executive Officer of the University of New England (UNE).
-She joined the University in September 2010, initially as Deputy Vice-Chancellor Research and then as Deputy Vice-Chancellor before being appointed as Vice-Chancellor and Chief Executive Officer in 2014.
+Professor Annabelle Duncan is the Chair of the NSW Physical Sciences fund and a member of the board of the Regional Australia Institute.
+She was Vice-Chancellor and Chief Executive Officer of the University of New England (UNE) from 2014 until 2019.
+She joined the University in September 2010, initially as Deputy Vice-Chancellor Research and then as Deputy Vice-Chancellor before being appointed as Vice-Chancellor and Chief Executive Officer.

 Prior to joining UNE, Professor Duncan spent 16 years at CSIRO, which included 6 years as Chief of the Division of Molecular Science.
 After leaving CSIRO in 2005, she worked as the Deputy Director and Chief Operating Officer at the Bio21 Institute at Melbourne University until 2008, then as the Executive Director of Science Collaboration and Transition in the Centre for Agricultural Bioscience, a joint venture between La Trobe University and the Victorian Department of Primary Industries.